nicolaei/master/docs/thesis/source/06_results.md

 #### Full Scan { .unnumbered }

-In the excerpt from the full scan, you'll notice that the latency hovers between 100 and 300 ms for over a second, which is substantial for real time applications such as VoIP and online video games.
+In the excerpt from the full scan in figure {@fig:clifull}, you'll notice that the latency hovers between 100 and 300 ms for over a second, which is substantial for real time applications such as VoIP and online video games.
 Spikes of over 400 ms in latency was also observed.

+This nicely fits with the results from [@ActiveScanPerformance] where the client itself was scanning the local network, and observed the same pattern of latency issues while scanning.

 \begin{figure}
     \centering